xavierallem/Summary1/FAQ.md

 ### Q2 : I am having X problem while installing Ubuntu ... what should I do ?
 **Ans** : Google your issues/problems once you will definitely find the solution.
-Try your best possible shot and still if do not find the solution, Then and only then post it in [Issue](https://gitlab.iotiot.in/newbies/orientation/issues/1)
+Try your best possible shot and still if do not find the solution, Then and only then post it in [Issue](https://gitlab.iotiot.in/newbies/orientation/issues/1) with all the solutions that you tried so far.

 ### Q3 : I have installed Ubuntu 16.04 on VM but it is very slow... what should I do ?